symmetrics/trustedshops_trustedrating/doc/README-EN.txt

 graphic for the rating (this is another graphic and refers to another rating page, here simultaneously e-mail and OrderID is passed.)
-    When someone logs in backend an event is initiated that checks for all orders that are at least x days old (the days are customizable in the config), but are made after the set date,
+    When someone logs in backend an event is initiated that checks for all orders that are at least x days old (the days are customizable in the config), but were made after the set date,
     if they have already got a TR mail.
 If not, it is sent and the shipping-ID of the sending is saved in a special table.
     Access to these tables works through 3 resource models (Data, Mysql, Collection).